 - Unfortunately, there is currently no vaccine to prevent coronavirus.
 The best way to prevent illness is to avoid being exposed to this virus.

 - While experts can’t say for sure, spread of coronavirus is mostly person to person while in close proximity (i.e. 6′ or less) and through tiny water droplets from coughing or sneezing.

-- Most cases involving Coronavirus are mild!!!
-Yes, I used 3, count ’em… 3, exclamation marks because this is really important to remember.
+- Some cases involving Coronavirus are mild to moderate.
 As scary as the news makes us feel, it’s really imperative that we keep perspective and stay calm.
 I’ve read different doctors explaining over and over that those with good immune systems should recover quickly if they contract it.
 Only those folks the medical community classifies as ‘High Risk’ are the ones that need to be most concerned about.
 That said, unfortunately for many of us reading No Qualms Mom and other Mom related websites, our kids under 5, and especially those under 2, are in the high-risk group.
 And those of you that are pregnant, I’m probably not needing to tell you that you’re also in the High-Risk group.

 Those classified High Health Risk, in addition to young kids, pregnant women and folks over 65, are people suffering from the following conditions: respiratory issues like asthma, heart disease & stroke, diabetes, HIV/AIDS, Cancer and Children with Neurologic Conditions.
 Read more about each risk group on the CDC site.

 Hand washing is the best way to prevent the spread of germs.~ Mayo Clinic’s Dr. Edward Wojciechowski